StraboSpot/strabo-mobile/README.md

 In a web browser:

     ionic serve

+To test as a native app see the Ionic [guide](http://ionicframework.com/docs/guide/testing.html).
-In a USB connected Android device:
+For a USB connected Android device:

     ionic platform add android
     ionic run